3 Strong Career Sectors on Prince Edward Island

 For such a small province, PEI manages to export a whole lot of goods.
 The agricultural sector is strong, but so is manufacturing.
 And the Confederation Bridge—one of the longest bridges in the world at almost 13 kilometres—connects the Island to the mainland, reducing the need for costly shipping by boat or air.

 So people with skills in areas like supply chain and transportation management can find some good opportunities on PEI.
-Just look at these stats from 2015:
+Just look at these 2019 stats from The Employment Journey on PEI:

-- Manufacturing shipments were worth over $1.6 million, an increase of 1.2 percent from the previous year.*
+- Manufacturing shipments were worth more than $1.9 million, an increase of 8.2 percent from the previous year.

-- The total value of all PEI exports grew by 15.4 percent.*
+- The total value of all PEI exports reached an all-time high in 2019.

-- The transportation and warehousing sector provided approximately 2,500 jobs.*
+- The manufacturing sector provided approximately 6,800 jobs.